N1coleta/Silly-cat/README.md

 # Silly-cat
-I am so done with trying to make a realistic cat that I made this >:
+I am so done with trying to make a realistic cat that I made this T_T